France-ioi/taskgrader/docs/writing.md

 *This example can be found in the `examples/taskGenerator` folder.*

-## Testing tasks

-Tasks can be tested with:

-* `taskstarter.py test`, which will use the tool `genJson` to prepare the task for usage (read about `defaultParams.json` file below for more information) and test it for valid compilation, and test that the "correct solutions" get the expected grades.
-* `taskstarter.py testsol [SOLUTION.c]`, which if the task is valid, will test `SOLUTION.c` against the task.
-It is meant for quick solution testing; it uses the `stdGrade` tool.

-## Using tasks

-The tool `genJson`, automatically called when using `taskstarter.py test`, prepares the task by writing its parameters into a `defaultParams.json` file.
-It contains all the required information to evaluate solutions against the task, and can be used by evaluation platforms directly to reference the task.
-The tool `stdGrade` will use this file to quickly evaluate solutions.

 # More complex task writing

 More complex tasks can be written for usage with the taskgrader.
 The `taskstarter` tool is meant for simple tasks, you need to edit files manually for these examples.
 Here is an example, but read the rest of this documentation for more information.